Making Tax Digital - Update June 2020

 Even clients with their own limited companies, where a higher level of business knowledge usually exists, often misunderstand salaries, dividends, expenses and loans to and from the company.
 The old adage ‘garbage in equals garbage out’ comes to mind.
 The MTD system is also, in time, to lead to payment of tax based on the quarterly profit submission.

 Our advice is therefore to now start using one of the leading software providers if you are used to using accounting software.
-They should then release a MTD compliant version in the near future.
+Alternatively, use spreadsheets and 'bridging software.'

 The new MTD timetable

 The timetable for commencing quarterly reporting under MTD will be determined by the accounting period that starts on or after these dates:

 From 1 April 2022: All VAT registered businesses will be required to submit their VAT returns through software .